Faculty & Staff

 John joined Mountain Laurel Waldorf School in 2007 as a long-term substitute for third grade.
 After taking his first class through the 8-year journey he is back for a second round!
 Before discovering Waldorf Education, John worked as a science teacher in another private school.
 He majored in biology before completing his teacher training at Sunbridge College.
 Both of his children attended Mountain Laurel.

-John serves on the Three Streams Group and is the College Chair.
+John serves on the Three Streams Group.

 Eighth Grade Teacher

 Bevin was called to the Hudson Valley to join Mountain Laurel as a both a parent and teacher.
 Prior to this, she worked in New York City as an early childhood teacher and before that, a journalist.
 She holds a Bachelor’s degree from the Fashion Institute of Technology, and certification in Steiner Education from Taruna College in New Zealand.
 She has experience assisting early childhood programs, leading Waldorf summer camps, and teaching at a farm school.
 Bevin enjoys impromptu picnics, reading biographies, and writing stories- all of which she gets to share with her class.
 This is her first cycle as a grades teacher, and she is continually excited to meet each year of change and growth within the students at Mountain Laurel.